-Fiscal Year Pre-Tax Profit is subject to numerous adjustments.
-The Hurdle Rate is 10% of the net investment (less cash, debt and intercompany charges) used in the business or business group.
+Fiscal Year Pre-Tax Profits subject to numerous adjustments.
+The Hurdle Rate is 10% of the net investment (less cash, debt, and intercompany charges) used in the business or business group.
 The factor of ~15% strikes a reasonable balance between the addition of incremental sales and profitability.
-In all cases, the business unit manager's bonus is capped at a maximum of no more than 125% of base salary.
+In all cases, the business unit manager's bonus is capped at a maximum of no more than 150% of base salary.
 The cash bonus program varies in detail between segments and divisions to suit the unique characteristics of each business but is uniform in basic philosophy and design.
 The bonus is paid in cash but may be paid in cash and grants of stock options in cases where the bonus for any individual exceeds \$50,000.
-See 'Stock Option Long Term Incentive Program' below.
+See 'Stock Option Long Term Incentive' below.

 The board retains discretion to award cash bonuses in addition to the requirements of the cash bonus program in keeping with its philosophy of ultimate control over executive compensation and the need, from time to time, to deal with exceptional circumstances.
+For the CEO and the Executive Chair a discretionary cash bonus of \$237,859 and \$137,859 respectively was awarded in addition to that earned under the above formula.
+This reflects the considerable progress in achieving the 2026 five- year revenue and profit targets and the improvement in earnings over the last fiscal year despite considerably higher interest charges and depreciation expense associated with the Exco's capital investment in long life greenfield plants and equipment.

-3. Stock Option Long Term Incentive Program
+3. Stock Option/PSU/RSU ("Long-Term Incentive Program")

-Long term incentives for NEO's consist of share options which are also a variable component of compensation.
-Where the cash bonus payable to business unit managers or the CEO exceeds \$50,000, the entitled individual may be required to accept, in lieu of cash, stock options equal to up to one quarter of the cash bonus entitlement exceeding \$50,000.
+Long-term incentives for NEO's consist of share options, PSUs and/or RSUs which are also a variable component of compensation.

+Stock Options - Where the cash bonus payable to business unit managers or the CEO exceeds \$50,000, the entitled individual may be required to accept, in lieu of cash, stock options equal to up to one quarter of the cash bonus entitlement exceeding \$50,000.
 These options are 10-year stock options granted at the market price at the time of grant.
-We also retain the right to grant discretionary options with 5 year duration to any NEO.
+We also retain the right to grant discretionary options with 5-year duration to any NEO.
 This discretion is used from time to time to provide additional long-term incentives to management to recognize exceptional circumstances.
-In future years commencing Fiscal 2023, as part of the changes to the CEO's long term incentives, the CEO will no longer receive share options.
-See 'CEO Long Term Incentive Program for Fiscal Year 2023' below.
+These share options vest at the rate of 20% per year and act as an inducement for the recipients to remain in Exco's employment and make business decisions that will contribute to our long-term share price appreciation.